You can have peace. Or you can have freedom. Don't ever count on having both at once. - Robert A. Heinlein -

 It's still theft.
 It's just on a grand scale that your average neighborhood mugger could only dream of.

-WASHINGTON - A federal judge refused Friday to dismiss a defamation case againstand ordered the Democrat to give a sworn deposition about his comments alleging "cold-blooded murder and war crimes" by unnamed soldiers in connection with Iraqi civilian deaths.
+WASHINGTON - A federal judge refused Friday to dismiss a defamation case against Rep. John P. Murtha and ordered the Pennsylvania Democrat to give a sworn deposition about his comments alleging "cold-blooded murder and war crimes" by unnamed soldiers in connection with Iraqi civilian deaths.

 A Marine Corps sergeant is suing the 18-term congressman for making the charge, which the soldier claims is false.
-Murtha, who opposes the Iraq war, made the comment during a May, 2006 Capitol Hill news conference in which he predicted that awar crimes investigation will show Marines killed dozens of innocent Iraqi civilians in in 2005.
+Murtha, who opposes the Iraq war, made the comment during a May, 2006 Capitol Hill news conference in which he predicted that a Pentagon war crimes investigation will show Marines killed dozens of innocent Iraqi civilians in Haditha in 2005.

 Murtha, and EX-Marine, used his position as a congressman to go on TV and lie, smear, and slander good Marines.
 Now that the Marines have been exonerated, Murtha needs to be head responsible for his statements.